How my credit score dropped 60 points in two years

 Looking closer, I find that it’s not about just the age of my oldest account, but also the average age of all my accounts.

-Seeing that I took out a car loan three months ago, that pulls the average age of my total accounts down to 4 years and 9 months.
+Seeing that I took out a car loan three months ago, that pulls the average age of my total accounts down to four years and nine months.
 MyFICO high achievers hold accounts that average 11 years, again more than double my figure.

 I can’t speed up time.
 I’m 32 and not getting any younger, but account age is not an element I can control.
 I could presumably pay off my car loan quickly and close it out to bring my average back up.
 Unfortunately, I don’t have the cash for that.
 So instead I’ll take the ding to my score and trust that as I pay my loan, it will go back up.